 - Create a flower arrangement; either a round arrangement or a bud vase.
 No silk flowers are permitted; OR - Create a photo collage or a collection of pictures of flowers that you have raised.
 Label your flowers by name and tell if you started with a seed, cutting or transplants.
 Mount pictures on a poster board; OR - Exhibit in one container, 3 stems of blooms each with attached foliage.
 Foliage that would go inside the container may be removed.
 All three blooms or stems should be the same variety, color, shape and size and must have been grown from seed, young seedling plants, bulbs or rhizomes by the exhibitor.
-(NOTE: Exhibitors choosing lilies should include no more than 2/3 of foliage for their exhibit.) - 50193 Floriculture B: Exhibit one of the following options: - Display a mixed planter that may include herbs with foliage plants and/or flowering plants.
-The planter should include three or more kinds of plants.
-The container exhibit space must not exceed 18"x18". - Create an artistic display of dried flowers and/or herbs explaining how each was dried; OR - Create a photo collage or collection of pictures of plants from your theme garden.
-Label your plants by name and explain how the plants were chosen to fit the theme. - Create an artistic fairy garden of plants, flowers and/or herbs.
-Explain the process you utilized to prepare your fairy garden.
-Label your plants by name and explain how the plants were chosen to fit the theme.
+(NOTE: Exhibitors choosing lilies should include no more than 2/3 of foliage for their exhibit.)

-50194 Floriculture C: Exhibit one of the following options:
+50193 Floriculture B: Exhibit one of the following options: